 There’s a time and place for everything.
 Sometimes it simply calls to have a decadently fancy night out on the town and Caprice Bar offers a place to do it.

 Award-winning fine French dining kingpin Caprice, housed in the suave Four Seasons hotel, has transformed the small private waiting area, adjacent to the dining room, into Caprice Bar – a tasteful, intimate and comforting fine wine and cheese room, with Persian and European flair, designed by Spin Design Studio and the Alan Chan Design Company.

-The menu includes an extension of Caprice’s far-ranging wine list, spotlighting an array of unique wines and champagnes – by the glass – that change routinely, including the Saint Joseph Dom B Gripa 2007 ($150) Syrah, which we try on our weeknight visit.
+The menu includes an extension of Caprice’s far-ranging wine list, spotlighting an array of unique wines and Champagnes – by the glass or by the bottle – that change regularly.

 Caprice Bar does well in this intimate venue and provides a lovely private setting with the kind of class and upscale sophistication that only a French restaurant can bring.
-If you are in the mood for something finer, then you can be sure you will fit in just fine here.
-Pinkies up and everything.
-Janice Jann
+If you are in the mood for something refined, then you can be sure you will fit in just fine here.

 6/F, Four Seasons Hotel Hong Kong, 8 Finance Street, Central